AgileExecutives/ae-saas-basic/HURL_TESTING.md

 jsonpath "$.success" == false
 ```

-This comprehensive test suite ensures that all new features (PDF generation, static assets, and fuzzy search) are thoroughly tested and working correctly in the AE SaaS Basic system.
+This comprehensive test suite ensures that all features (PDF generation and static assets) are thoroughly tested and working correctly in the AE SaaS Basic system.

+**Note**: Fuzzy search functionality has been moved to the backend module.
+See the backend test suite for fuzzy search and general search API tests.